jeroleski/Game-of-life/README.md

 ### On FPGAs

-To compile the project to VHDL, run:
+To compile the project to VHDL run:

 ```bash
 stack run clash -- Project --vhdl